metabrainz/musicbrainz-docker/README.md

 ```

 The four differences are:

-1. sample data dump is downloaded instead of full data dumps,
+1. Sample data dump is downloaded instead of full data dumps,
 2. MusicBrainz Server runs in standalone mode instead of mirror mode,
 3. development mode is enabled (but Catalyst debug),
 4. JavaScript and resources are automaticaly recompiled on file changes,